jeffThompson/PhysicalComputing/Week05_AnalogSensors/README.md

 ***

 ### FOR MARCH 1
-> **Reminder, Tuesday, February 22 is a Monday schedule – we won't meet that week!**
+**Reminder, Tuesday, February 22 is a Monday schedule – we won't meet that week!**

 To kick off our project, this week will be all about coming up with ideas.
 This can be the hardest part, staring at a blank sketchbook page or file.
 To help overcome this, we'll start with some quick drawings.
+Look at the sensors you have and think about ways you could use them.
+Spend about 20 minutes writing down (or doodling) as many ideas as you can.
+Don't edit yourself and feel free to "riff" on an idea, thinking up multiple iterations.
+No one will see these: they're just about getting your brain working.

 With some ideas kicking around, pick one you're most excited about.
 Using very limited supplies, you should make a horrible prototypes of that idea.